 People with diabetes are at increased risk of having heart problems.
 They DO NOT always sense the warning signs of a heart attack.
 Ask your doctor if you need to be screened for heart disease, especially if you:

 - Have a history of heart disease in your family

 People with diabetes who are overweight or obese are at higher risk of having arthritis or other joint problems.
 Talk to your provider if you have had joint pain with activity in the past.

 Some people who are obese may develop skin rashes when they start new exercises.

 People with diabetes and nerve damage in their feet need to be extra careful when starting new activities.
 Check your feet daily for redness, blisters, or calluses that are starting to form.
+Always wear socks.
+Check your socks and shoes for rough spots, which can cause blisters or ulcers.
 Make sure your toenails are trimmed.